Student Health Benefit Plan

 The Affordable Care Act requires most people to have health care coverage that qualifies as “minimum essential coverage.”
-The Student Health Plan does provide minimum essential coverage.
+The Student Health Benefits provide minimum essential coverage.

-Student Health Services (SHS) is pleased to announce the benefits for 2016/2017 policy year are in accordance with the Minimum Essential Coverage (MEC) mandate under the Affordable Care Act (ACA).
-The Centers for Medicare & Medicaid Services (CMS) have determined the WUSM Student Health 2016 – 2017 coverage complies with substantially all the requirements of the Affordable Care Act.
+Student Health Services (SHS) is pleased to announce the benefits are in accordance with the Minimum Essential Coverage (MEC) mandate under the Affordable Care Act (ACA).
+The Centers for Medicare & Medicaid Services (CMS) have determined the WUSM Student Health program of services complies with substantially all the requirements of the Affordable Care Act.

-The WUSM Student Health Services Benefits Plan equals or exceeds the level of coverage for student health plans under the ACA and satisfies the individual mandate (which requires that most individuals have health insurance).
+The WUSM Student Health Services Benefits Plan equals or exceeds the level of coverage for student health plans under the ACA and satisfies the individual mandate.

-This plan will begin on August 1, 2016, for all full-time medical degree seeking students and enrolled spouses, domestic partners, and dependents.
+This plan will begin at the start of the students program (classes) for all full-time medical degree seeking students.
 All students in this category will automatically be enrolled in the mandatory plan, and each of these students will continue to have the option to enroll their eligible spouses, domestic partners and dependents.
 The spouse and dependents enrollment period is based on your matriculation.
-Students can call (314) 362-2346 to see if their spouse or dependent can still get coverage for 2016-2017 due to life change like marriage, birth of a child, or losing other coverage.
+Students can call (314) 362-2346 to see if their spouse or dependent can still enroll due to life change like marriage, birth of a child, or losing other coverage.

-Compared to most other coverage options, the SHS Student Health Plan is:
+Compared to most other coverage options, the Student Health Benefit Plan is:

 - the only health plan specifically designed to meet the needs of WUSM students